lann87/6nov_lambda_cicd/README.md

 ## Lambda deployment with Terraform and CICD pipeline

+This project demonstrates the implementation of a CI/CD pipeline for a serverless AWS Lambda function, utilizing Terraform for infrastructure as code and GitHub Actions for automation.

 ### 1. Structure

-Directories for Terraform, Docker, and workflows, automating infrastructure management and containerized application deployment.
+Directories for Terraform, Python, and workflows, automating infrastructure management and Lambda functions.

 ```sh
 .